Sunday, August 21, 2011

 Local amateur talent TV shows for kids.
 I grew up in Upstate New York where the major TV channel was WRGB.
 For many years running there were two amateur shows.
 Juvenile Jamboree for younger talent aired on Saturday afternoons.
 Teen-Age Barn for older youth appeared on Friday evening at early prime time.
 Both were produced by Tommy Sternfeld.

+Groups, duos and individuals were all represented in every possible talent area.
+There were vocalists, ethnic dance groups, ballet dancers, ventriloquists, musicians, acrobats, as well as any other talent that you can think of.
 Short interviews before each act relaxed the performers and instilled pride in the communities mentioned.
 Each act had to audition for each appearance so some performers only appeared once or twice while others became regulars.
 A few eventually went on to professional careers in the entertainment world while others enjoyed careers as attorneys, CPAs, teachers, hair dressers, and owners of various businesses in the Albany-Schenectady-Troy area but nearly all were remembered as former Juvenile Jamboree or Teen Age Barn "stars."

 I don't even know if kids still take ballet lessons, learn to be ventriloquists, etc. any more.
 If not, it's too bad as excellence in these pursuits is satisfying and leads to self-esteem as well as keeping kids out of trouble.
 Viewers looked forward to the shows and paid sponsors must have been abundant as one of the shows ran for 17 years.
 (Juvenile Jamboree did not last quite as long as Teen Age Barn.)